l0d0v1c/apokinos/readme.md

 It is also possible to share lists without importing them like this [list of trees](https://g.h2.tf/?share=34987|10472|34622|17639|19007|31883|23320|697|17995&title=List%20of%20trees%20in%20greek).
 By default the title is "Greek wordlist" and you may change it before sharing a list on social networks.

+The search box is hidden in share mode.
+But if you add a word to the list (&#128278;), it'll reappear.

 # Exporting/importing lists

 The list view (&#128278;) allows to export html file of the list.
 The html file can be reimported using the 'Load a list' button.
 The treeslist.html file provided in the repo can be used as a demo.